 That horrible stressed-out feeling we get when we are under too much pressure is a result of our bodies producing adrenaline, in an attempt to deal with an immediate threat or bad situation.
 The adrenaline released in stressful situations makes our hearts beat faster, our breathing shallower, and our blood pressure rise.

-Our hectic modern lives often mean that this pressure can be ongoing or prolonged, rather than as response to one particular situation.
-A certain amount of stress is good for our performance, but as a rule we’re just not adapted to cope with this constant flow of adrenaline.
+Our hectic modern lives often mean that this pressure can be ongoing or prolonged, rather than as a response to one particular situation.
+A certain amount of stress is good for our performance, but as a rule, we’re just not adapted to cope with this constant flow of adrenaline.

 Being stressed for long periods of time can negatively impact our health and happiness at any age, and our busy modern families certainly need all the stressbusting tips we can get!

 Our Little Ones Know Best